yallie/pg_global_temp_tables/README.md

 );
 ```

 The function have to parse table structure, list of primary key columns, indexes, etc. If the function doesn't validate the provided code, it's vulnerable to SQL injection, but validating the code turns out to require a full-blown SQL parser (for example, columns can have default values specified by arbitrary expressions).
-Worse, the table specification can change in the future, the syntax will evolve over time, etc. I'd like to avoid that kind of complexity in my utility code, so what's the alternative?
+Worse, the table specification can change in the future, the syntax will evolve over time, etc. I'd like to avoid that kind of complexity in my utility code, so is there a better way?

-The alternative that comes to my mind is to convert an ordinal temporary table into permanent table.
+The alternative approach that came to my mind is to convert an ordinal temporary table into a permanent one.
 We start with creating a temporary table using native PostgreSQL syntax, then we inspect the structure of the table and recreate it as a permanent object:

 ```sql
 -- create a table as usual